Untreated Hearing Loss Linked To Loneliness And Isolation For Seniors

 This story comes from Life Kit, NPR's family of podcasts for making life better — everything from exercise to raising kids to making friends.
 For more, sign up for the newsletter and follow @NPRLifeKit on Twitter.

+Before long, her world began to shrivel.
+She stopped going to church, since she could no longer hear the sermons.
+She abandoned the lectures that she used to frequent, as well as the political rallies that she had always loved.
+Communicating with her adult sons became an ordeal, filled with endless requests that they repeat themselves, or speak louder.

-And when she moved to a Baltimore housing development in 2013, she got a reputation for being standoffish, with neighbors incorrectly assuming that she was ignoring them when she had no idea that they even had spoken to her.
+And when she moved to a Baltimore housing development in 2013, she got a reputation for being standoffish, with neighbors incorrectly assuming that she was ignoring them when she had no idea they even had spoken to her.

 "You sit in your apartment and turn up your TV louder and louder," says Madison, 68, describing hearing loss as having someone suddenly drop a bell over you.
 "You're cut off.
 It's a horrible way to be."

 There may be no easy fix for the loneliness epidemic plaguing the nation, but helping people cope with hearing loss could be one key to tackling this complex problem.
-Hearing loss affects one of every five people and is strongly linked to loneliness: Every decibel drop in perception in people under 70 increases the odds of becoming severely lonely by 7%, one Dutch study showed.
+Hearing loss affects 1 of every 5 people and is strongly linked to loneliness: Every decibel drop in perception in people under 70 increases the odds of becoming severely lonely by 7%, one Dutch study showed.

-As hearing declines, loneliness can intensify – and set off a cascade of detrimental health effects.
-Now considered as hazardous as smoking 15 cigarettes a day, loneliness vastly raises the risks of depression, dementia, and early death.
+As hearing declines, loneliness can intensify — and set off a cascade of detrimental health effects.
+Now considered as hazardous as smoking 15 cigarettes a day, loneliness vastly raises the risks of depression, dementia and early death.

 Yet the vast majority of people who suffer from hearing loss don't know they have a problem — or don't want to know.
-The changes happen gradually and often earlier than expected.
+The changes happen gradually, and often earlier than expected.

-Even when they discover their problems, most don't use hearing devices, likely because of costs, stigma, and potential technical difficulties.
+Even when they discover their problems, most don't use hearing devices, likely because of costs, stigma and potential technical difficulties.

 For decades, age-related hearing loss was considered medically harmless.
 Medicare still treats hearing loss as a normal part of aging, not a medical problem, and doesn't pay for hearing aids or even routine hearing tests.